Bennett Wallaby

 Size Icon Cub Creek Science Camp

-SIZE -They can weigh anywhere from 30 - 40 lbs being anywhere from 3 - 6 feet tall.
+SIZE -They weigh between 30 - 40 lbs on average and grow anywhere from 3 - 6 feet tall.

 RelativesIcon Cub Creek Science Camp